rhodyprog4ds/BrownFall20/syllabus/about-course.md

 ### About this semester

 This semester is a lot of new things for all of us.
 We will be running this course completely online all semester, so we will get to use a single format all semester.
 I still recognize that the time after that break may be different for many of you.
-This course will not have a required final and all assignments after that point will help improve your grade, but if you cannot complete them, it will not hurt your grade.
+We will cover all of the most important things before that point and you will have the opportunity to achieve all of the course learning outcomes by then.
+The material after will be greatly useful, but if after that break the change in circumstance allows you to focus less on coursework that will not hurt your grade.

 ### About this syllabus